Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Avoided Crossing of Two Interacting Modes

-In the present work, we consider a closed quadrupole cavity as a model for the chaotic billiard to study the avoided crossing.
-Its geometric shape is described by $r(\phi)=\frac{1}{\sqrt{1+\varepsilon^{2}/2}}(1+\varepsilon\cos(2\phi))$, where $\varepsilon$ is the deformation parameter and $\phi$ is the angle in the polar coordinates.
-The pre-factor $\frac{1}{\sqrt{1+\varepsilon^{2}/2}}$ is adopted for area-preserving condition.
-We obtained the eigenvalues and its wavefunctions by solving the Helmholtz equation $\nabla^{2}\psi+n^{2}k^{2}\psi=0$ with the boundary element method~\cite{J03} for transverse-magnetic modes.
-Here, $k$ is the vacuum wavenumber, $n$ denotes the refractive index of the cavity and $\psi$ is the vertical-component of the electric field.
-Note that wavenumber ($k$) and their resonances ($\psi$) in the Helmholtz equation play the role of eigenvalues and their wavefunctions, respectively.
+Now, we consider a closed \emph{quadrupole} cavity as a model for the chaotic billiard in order to study the avoided crossing; the non-linearity in a chaotic system leads to the avoided crossing~\cite{H99,F10}.
+The geometric shape of the quadrupole is precisely described by $r(\phi)=\frac{1}{\sqrt{1+\varepsilon^{2}/2}}(1+\varepsilon\cos(2\phi))$, where $\varepsilon$ is the deformation parameter and $\phi$ is the angle in the polar coordinate.
+The pre-factor ${1}/{\sqrt{1+\varepsilon^{2}/2}}$ is adopted for an area-preserving condition.
+We obtain the eigenvalues and their wavefunctions by solving the Helmholtz equation $\nabla^{2}\psi+n^{2}k^{2}\psi=0$ equipped with the boundary element method~\cite{W03} for the transverse magnetic modes.
+We used the Dirichlet boundary conditions for closed (billiard) systems.
+Here, $k$ denotes the (vacuum) wavenumber, $n$ is the refractive index of the cavity whose value is $n=3.3$ in this paper and $\psi$ is the vertical component of the electric field.
+Note that the wavenumber $k$ and their resonances $\psi$ in the Helmholtz equation play the role of eigenvalues and their wavefunctions, respectively.

-The eigenvalues (wavenumbers) of two interacting modes (red, blue) and the intensities of some representative their wavefunctions (a-b-c-d-e-f), as a function of the deformation parameter $\varepsilon$, are plotted in Fig.~1.
-The avoided crossing takes place near $\varepsilon\approx 0.091$.
-We also observe that the wavefunctions corresponding to a and d are mixed together (coherent superposition of wavefunctions) at b and e, and then exhibit wavefunction exchange at c and f.
-In this paper, we investigate features of this avoided crossing in the viewpoint of wavefunction (de)localization.
+In figure~\ref{Fig.1}, the eigenvalues (i.e., wavenumbers) of two interacting modes (denoted by red dashed and blue solid lines) and the intensities of representative wavefunctions [(a), (b), (c), (d), (e), and (f)], as a function of the deformation parameter $\varepsilon$, are plotted in the restricted range $0.75\leq\varepsilon\leq0.11$.
+In this range, the phase space shows soft chaos (the transition region between regular and chaotic system).
+In particular, eigenstates (a), (d), (c), and (f) are associated with regular invariant torus.
+The avoided crossing occurs at $\varepsilon\approx 0.091$.
+We can also observe that the wavefunctions corresponding to (a) and (d) are mixing together at (b) and (e) in the state of the coherent superposition of wavefunctions.
+Subsequently, they exhibit an exchanging pattern of wavefunctions at (c) and (f).
+Here, we investigate the features of this avoided crossing by considering wavefunction (de)localisation.